lifexp-dao/lifexp-public/trademark/lifexp-trademark-descriptions.md

-# LifeXP Trademark Class Descriptions (Copy-Paste Ready)
+# LifeXP Trademark Class Descriptions

 These descriptions are tailored for submission to the USPTO (U.S.) and UK IPO (U.K.) when filing a trademark for LifeXP under Classes 9, 35, and 42.
 They reflect the platform's decentralized, on-chain, experience-verification capabilities.